sreekanth008/TestProject/README.md

 To run the test pleaase use below commands: npx wdio run wdio.conf.js

-if does not have matching chrome browser version please add this in wdio.conf.js and run
+if we do not have matching chrome browser version please add this in wdio.conf.js and run

         logFileName: 'wdio-chromedriver.log', // default
         outputDir: 'driver-logs', // overwrites the config.outputDir